bkahl/demo/README.md

 ## Foundation 4 Pros and Cons
 ### Pros
-1. Top/Sub Bar current DOM structure follows namespace.
+1. Top/Sub Bar current DOM structure follows namespace and wouldn't need to be changed.
 2. Namespace is simpliar.

 ### Cons